 Henry Cejudo – Flyweight and Bantamweight Champion

 Because of this unbeaten four-fight run in the UFC, the Fight Ready representative received his maiden title opportunity in April 2016 against Demetrious Johnson.
-However, Johnson denied him of the gold with a first-round TKO finish.
+However, Johnson denied him the gold with a first-round TKO finish.
 After that heartbreaking loss, “Triple C” received another tough defeat at the hands of Joseph Benavidez in December 2016.
 But after that, he went on a revenge tour.

 Cejudo scored back-to-back victories over Wilson Reis and Sergio Pettis before receiving his title rematch with Johnson in December 2017.
 The American of Mexican descent exacted revenge on Johnson with a close split decision win.
 A successful title defense against T.J.
 Dillashaw followed that championship glory before the former Olympian moved up to the bantamweight division.